Contacts Harbour Office 01206 302200 or VHF #68

 If you arrive after hours find a spot in the visitors area at the western end of the twin pontoons; if there is not room there, occupy any other empty berth.
 Local berth holders have a "Back Tonight" board to display if they intend returning.
 A link to their useful website is provided below:

 All moorings here will involve a dinghy mission ashore or use of a water taxi.
-Prices here work out at £21.50 for an 8m to 11m boat overnight.
+Prices per night here work out at £17.00 for up to 23ft, and £20 for between 24 ft to 32ft and so on.
 There are discounts for a week's stay.

 There is a water taxi which can be contacted on #68.
 It operates until 2300 on a Friday and Saturday nights otherwise it finishes in the first dog. £1.50 per person per trip or get £10 worth of tokens from the harbour office